mariano/li3_doctrine2/README.md

 While there are powerful, storage-centric solutions for session storage, using the database is still a popular choice.

-If you wish to store your session data on the database, using Doctrine models, then you will need to use li3\_doctrine2's session adapter.
+If you wish to store your session data on the database using Doctrine models, then you will need to use li3\_doctrine2's session adapter.
 You start by creating the model that the library will use to represent a session record.
 For example, create a file named `Session.php` and place it in your